 - build_push_image

 This pipeline deploys the new app release to a new GKE cluster, but we do not know if the application is actually up and running after all of this automation completes.
-How do we quickly validate that the application has been deployed and is functioning properly in this new GKE cluster?
-Implementing smoke tests into your CI/CD pipeline is a great way to quickly and easily validate the application’s status after deployment.
+How do we find out whether the application has been deployed and is functioning properly in this new GKE cluster?
+Smoke tests are a great way to quickly and easily validate the application’s status after deployment.

 How do I write a smoke test?

-The first step in writing smoke tests is to develop test cases which define the steps required to validate an application’s functionality.
-Developing test cases is an exercise in identifying functionality that you want to validate, and then creating scenarios to test it.
+The first step is to develop test cases that define the steps required to validate an application’s functionality.
+Identify the functionality that you want to validate, and then create scenarios to test it.
 In this tutorial, I’m intentionally describing a very minimal scope for testing.
-In this situation, my biggest concern is validating that the application is accessible after deployment and that the default page that is served renders the expected static text.
+For our sample project, my biggest concern is validating that the application is accessible after deployment and that the default page that is served renders the expected static text.

-Below is an example of how I developed test cases for this smoke test.
 I prefer to outline and list the items I want to test because it suits my style of development.
-The outline shows the factors I considered when developing the smoke tests for this app:
+The outline shows the factors I considered when developing the smoke tests for this app.
+Here is an example of how I developed test cases for this smoke test:

 - What language/test framework?